Beatrice Lindsay

-Beatrice Lindsay (3 October 1858 – 16 December 1917) was an English zoologist, writer, editor, and activist.
-A graduate of Girton College, Cambridge, she was elected a Fellow of the Linnean Society and became known for her contributions to both scientific and reformist literature.
-She published anatomical and evolutionary research as well as accessible popular science works, including two books aimed at general readers.
-Lindsay was the first woman to edit the Vegetarian Society's journal, The Dietetic Reformer and Vegetarian Messenger.
-She promoted vegetarianism, animal welfare, and women's suffrage, often blending scientific reasoning with ethical advocacy.
+Beatrice Lindsay (3 October 1858 – 16 December 1917) was an English zoologist, writer, editor, and social reformer.
+She studied at Girton College, Cambridge, published "On the Avian Sternum" in 1885, and wrote the zoological books An Introduction to the Study of Zoology (1895) and The Story of Animal Life (1902).
+She was elected a Fellow of the Linnean Society in 1911.

+Lindsay was active in the Vegetarian Society and edited its periodical, The Vegetarian Messenger, becoming the first woman to hold the post.
+Her vegetarian and zoological writings addressed diet reform, natural history, and the treatment of animals.
+She opposed painful experiments on animals, wrote for feminist publications, and supported women's suffrage.

 Biography

 Early life and education

-Beatrice Lindsay was born on 3 October 1858 to William and Anne Lindsay in Chorlton-on-Medlock, Manchester.
+Beatrice Lindsay was born on 3 October 1858 in Chorlton-on-Medlock, Manchester, to William Lindsay and Anne Lindsay.

-Lindsay matriculated at Girton College, Cambridge in 1880.
+Lindsay matriculated at Girton College, Cambridge, in 1880.
 She studied the Natural Sciences Tripos, receiving a Class II in Part I in 1883 and a Class III in the Moral Sciences Tripos in 1884.